Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([105, 100])
 ```

-However, you might have noticed that this behavior is a little unusual
+However, you might have noticed that this behavior is somewhat unusual
 compared to other index types.
-For all the other index types we've discussed
+For all other index types we've discussed so
-so far, like [slices](slices-docs) and [integer indices](integer-indices.md),
+far, such as [slices](slices-docs) and [integer indices](integer-indices.md),
 each index applies "independently" along each dimension.
 For example, `x[0:3,
 0:2]` applies the slice `0:3` to the first dimension of `x` and `0:2` to the
 second dimension.
 The resulting array has `3*2 = 6` elements, because there